-I grew up in Dayton, Ohio, graduated from Wright State University with a degree in Geology, and flew with the U.S. Air Force for 24 years.
+I grew up in Dayton, Ohio, graduated from Wright State University with a degree in geology, and flew with the U.S. Air Force for 24 years.
 I often muse that the Air Force commissioned me based on my degree of studying rocks, and later as a tanker navigator, paid me to avoid these same rocks.
-After a fun career, I moved back to the Miami Valley where I’m pursuing my second passion...photography.
+After a fun career, I moved back to Dayton where I’m pursuing my second passion...photography.

-Landscape, nature, and architectural photography entail my favored subjects, while sunset and twilight are definitely my favorite times of day!
-If you love colorful sunsets, I think you’ll enjoy these prints.
+Landscape and nature photography entail my favored subjects, while sunset and twilight are definitely my favorite times of day!
+If you love colorful sunsets, I think you’ll enjoy my prints.
 In addition to capturing city skylines under amazing skies, I am also creating images using Evidence-based design (EBD) principles.
 EBD is an approach where researchers realized that patients, clients, and employees feel relaxed, heal faster, and become more productive when surrounded by certain calming images of nature.
-Employing this approach over the last year, I’ve worked to capture scenes that medical facilities use to place their patients at ease while touting their pride in the local community.
+To this end, I currently have over 200 prints hospitals, physician offices, and professional spaces throughout the Miami Valley.

-If your days are filled with challenges, I hope these vibrant prints bring peace and solitude.
-In capturing these images, it’s hard not gaining a sense of awe and wonder, and I’m convinced it's my calling to share these decisive moments.
-If you’d like to share your thoughts or a memory, please reach out to me at [email protected]e.com.
+If your days are filled with challenges, I hope these vibrant prints bring you a few moments of peace and solitude.
+In creating these images, it’s hard not gaining a sense of awe and wonder, and I’m convinced it’s my calling to capture and then share these decisive moments.

 I’m a Midwest landscape photographer who once again calls Dayton, Ohio home.
 In college, I studied geology and after graduation, flew as an Air Force navigator.
 I loved the use of a sextant in conducting celestial navigation.
 Drawing on these skills, I find my best images blend elements of geology, astronomy, and meteorology along with amazing light.
 In finding the right light, sunset and twilight are my favorite times of the day.